 - if you have allergies to medicines, foods, or other substances

-- if you have or have had a history of heart problems (eg, heart failure), slow or irregular heartbeat, recent heart attack, or electrolyte problems (eg, low blood magnesium or potassium levels)
+- if you have electrolyte problems (eg, low blood magnesium or potassium levels) or liver problems

 Some MEDICINES MAY INTERACT with pasireotide.
 Tell your health care provider if you are taking any other medicines, especially any of the following:

-- Antiarrhythmics (eg, amiodarone), beta-blockers (eg, propranolol), calcium channel blockers (eg, verapamil), citalopram, or ondansetron because the risk of slow or irregular heartbeat may be increased
+- Beta-blockers (eg, propranolol), diltiazem, or verapamil because the risk of slow heartbeat may be increased

 - Bromocriptine because the risk of its side effects may be increased by pasireotide

 - Cyclosporine because its effectiveness may be decreased by pasireotide

 This may not be a complete list of all interactions that may occur.
 Ask your health care provider if pasireotide may interact with other medicines that you take.
 Check with your health care provider before you start, stop, or change the dose of any medicine.